aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

     result = compare_first_characters_starting_without(data, "id", "name", 2, 'BE')

-A prefix BE is used and the function is

-	compare_first_characters_starting_without(data, "id", "name", 2, 'BE')

-we provide the dataset we are using, the column names, the number of characters we want to compare and the prefix.
+A prefix BE is used and the function is `compare_first_characters_starting_without(data, "id", "name", 2, 'BE')` The inputs are the data, the column names, the number of characters and the prefix.
 The output will be 1, because the charaters are the same and have the prefix too.